mainsail-crew/docs/docs/crowsnest/configuration/cam-section.md

 ```

 !!! danger ""
-    The word `cam` must be set!
-    This is a keyword to determine that this section belongs to a camera setup.
+    `cam` is a required keyword to identify camera configurations.

 ## **mode**